SaladTechnologies/comfyui-api/README.md

 All downloaded files live in the configured cache directory, and are symbolically linked to the specified local path.

+If a download for a given URL is already in progress, any subsequent requests for the same URL will wait for the first download to complete, and then use the downloaded file.

 ## Image To Image Workflows

 The ComfyUI API server supports image-to-image workflows, allowing you to submit an image and receive a modified version of that image in response.
 This is useful for tasks such as image inpainting, style transfer, and other image manipulation tasks.